-Tuesday brought the end of an unprecedented streak of additions to the Baseball Hall of Fame, but will it be more than a one-year blip?
+An unprecedented streak of additions to the Baseball Hall of Fame ended in 2021, but will it be more than a one-year blip?

 But with the backlog of deserving Hall of Famers whittled down and no prominent first-timers joining the fray, 2021 was a different story.
 Curt Schilling was the top vote-getter (71.1%), just four players topped the 50% mark, and only three of 11 new candidates (Mark Buehrle, Torii Hunter, Tim Hudson) will stay on the ballot for ‘22 after getting at least 5%.

 With that shutout as the backdrop, here is a first look at the major storylines surrounding the BBWAA’s Class of 2022 ballot.